NREL/EnergyPlus/design/FY2016/Plant Equipment Autosizing Gaps.md

 ###HeatPump:WaterToWater:EquationFit:Cooling

-####1.22.16.1.6 Field: Design Load Side Flow Rate
+####1.22.16.1.6 Field: Reference Load Side Flow Rate
 This numeric field contains the design volume flow rate on the load side of the heat pump in m3/s.
 This corresponds to the highest load side heat transfer rate listed in the catalog data.
 This field is autosizable.

-####1.22.16.1.7 Field: Design Source Side Flow Rate
+####1.22.16.1.7 Field: Reference Source Side Flow Rate
 This numeric field contains the design volume flow rate on the source side of the heat pump in m3/s.
 This corresponds to the highest load side heat transfer rate listed in the catalog data.
 This field is autosizable.

-####1.22.16.1.8 Field: Design Cooling Capacity
+####1.22.16.1.8 Field: Reference Cooling Capacity
 This numeric field contains the design cooling capacity of the heat pump in W. This corresponds to the highest load side heat transfer rate listed in the catalog data.
 This field is autosizable.

-####1.22.16.1.9 Field: Design Cooling Power Consumption
+####1.22.16.1.9 Field: Reference Cooling Power Consumption

 This numeric field is the design electric power consumption for cooling, in W. This corresponds to the electic power use at the Design Cooling Capacity.
 This field is autosizable.
-When autosized, the field called Nominal Coefficient of Performance must be used.
+When autosized, the field called Reference Coefficient of Performance must be used.

-####1.22.16.1.12 Field: Nominal Coefficient of Performance
+####1.22.16.1.12 Field: Reference Coefficient of Performance
-This field is required if the Design Cooling Power Consumption is set to autosize.
-The nominal COP is defined by the Design Cooling Capacity divided by the corresponding Design Cooling Power Consumption and is non-dimensional.
-This field is only used for sizing; if the Design Cooling Power Consumption is set to a fixed value then COP of the component during simulation will be determined by the ratio of Design Cooling Capacity divided by the corresponding Design Cooling Power Consumption and not by the value in this field.
+This field is required if the Reference Cooling Power Consumption is set to autosize.
+The nominal COP is defined by the Reference Cooling Capacity divided by the corresponding Reference Cooling Power Consumption and is non-dimensional.
+This field is only used for sizing; if the Reference Cooling Power Consumption is set to a fixed value then COP of the component during simulation will be determined by the ratio of Reference Cooling Capacity divided by the corresponding Reference Cooling Power Consumption and not by the value in this field.

 ####1.22.16.1.13 Field: Sizing Factor
 This optional numeric field allows the user to specify a sizing factor for this component.
 The sizing factor is used when the component design inputs are autosized: the autosizing calculations are performed as usual and the results are multiplied by the sizing factor.
-For this component the inputs that would be altered by the sizing factor are: Design Load Side Flow Rate, Design Source Side Flow Rate, Design Cooling Capacity, and Design Cooling Power Consumption.
+For this component the inputs that would be altered by the sizing factor are: Reference Load Side Flow Rate, Reference Source Side Flow Rate, Reference Cooling Capacity, and Reference Cooling Power Consumption.
 The Sizing Factor allows the user to size a component to meet part of the plant loop’s design load while continuing to use the autosizing feature.
 For example if there are two heat pumps on the supply side, each one could be sized to be half of the design load.